kam535/medieval-fragments/_exhibits/c.md

   </head>
   <body>

   This is a sample sentence that illutsrates the capacity for hypertext.
-Click on the highlighted text, like<a href="#" data-audio-src="https://download.quranicaudio.com/quran/abdullaah_3awwaad_al-juhaynee/001.mp3">recitation of Surah al Faithah</a> to hear the audio.
+Click on the highlighted text, like this<a href="#" data-audio-src="https://download.quranicaudio.com/quran/abdullaah_3awwaad_al-juhaynee/001.mp3">recitation of Surah al Faithah</a> to hear the audio.
   Click on the highlighted/bolded text to hear a <a href="#" data-audio-src="https://download.quranicaudio.com/quran/abdullaah_3awwaad_al-juhaynee/002.mp3">recitation of Surah al Bakarah</a>.
-  <a href="#" data-audio-src="file3.mp3">Text 3</a>

   <script>
     const player = new SoundPlayer();